Updated January 20, 2022

 Visit the Orono Schools COVID-19 Dashboard for the latest decision-making metrics (updated weekly on Friday).

 The District COVID-19 Response Team–comprised of School Board members, district administration, health staff, COVID coordinators, and teacher leaders–examines data and provides recommendations on mitigation strategies.
 The team consults with MDH epidemiologists for guidance when needed.

 The team is committed to re-evaluating guidelines and adapting mitigation strategies to match health metrics.
 The Response Team will meet the second week after school begins to review and revise plans as needed and make recommendations to the Superintendent.
 The next meeting is set for September 24, 2021.
 Administrators and COVID coordinators will continue to examine all internal health metrics on a daily basis and update the public COVID Dashboard each week.

-The Minnesota Department of Health COVID-19 Decision Tree will act as guidance to help determine protocol and next steps related to monitoring, isolating illness and notification of close contacts.
+The district consults with the Minnesota Department of Health to help determine protocol and next steps related to monitoring, isolating illness and notification of close contacts.

 All members of the school community must be vigilant in monitoring for symptoms of illness and protect others by staying home when feeling ill and following COVID-19 specific exclusion and isolation guidance when appropriate.
-Anyone exhibiting symptoms of COVID-19 should follow the above decision tree, stay home and are strongly recommended to get tested.
+Anyone exhibiting symptoms of COVID-19 should stay home and are strongly recommended to get tested.
 Find a testing site near you by visiting MDH website.

 MDH continues to refine symptoms of COVID-19.
 The following is the most updated guidance regarding symptoms: